 The first step is to use the scan feature of your iPhone — it’s located within the “Notes” app.
 Start by creating a new note, press the camera button, and then press the scan documents icon.

 Once you’ve done this, position your physical copy of the document within your iPhone’s camera.
-If you’re in auto mode, it should scan the document for you.
+It should scan the document for you if you’re in auto mode.
 If not, simply press the shutter button, and adjust the cropping boundaries.
 This should save a scanned image of your document.

 2. Sign Your Document

 Your scanned document should now appear as a note in your Notes app.
 Find it, press the share button, and select the markup icon.
 You’ll then need to tap the add button, then follow through by tapping the signature button.

 You’ll be able to either create a new signature or add an existing one on your iPhone.
 Position it where you need to on the document, and then press done.

 Congratulations!
 You should now be able to sign any document using your iPhone.
 We outlined various strategies you could use, including:

 - The use of an electronic signature software, such as Signaturely